 Established in 1451, the University of Glasgow is the fourth oldest university in the English-speaking world.
 A public research university, it is a part of the Russell Group of research-led universities.
 The university has multiple bodies that ensure the representation, entertainment, and welfare of students.
 Amongst many renowned professionals as its distinguished alumni are three Prime Ministers and seven Nobel laureates.
 The university offers courses in various fields including Medicine, History, Music, Economics, Business, Psychology, Statistics, Law, Accounting and Finance, Literature, and Chemistry.

-Another option to study in UK for Indian students after 12th is Cardiff University.
-A public research university in Cardiff, Wales, Cardiff University was established in 1833.
+Another option to study in UK for Indian students after 12th is Cardiff University which is a public research and academic institution was established in 1833.
 The university offers various undergraduate and postgraduate courses through its three colleges- Physical Sciences and Engineering, Arts, Humanities and Social Sciences, and Biomedical and Life Sciences.
 As the only Welsh member of the Russell Group of British research universities, the university offers research-intensive high-quality education.
 At Cardiff University, students can choose from over 300 programs.
 Moreover, the university offers students the opportunity to pick the electives of their choice.

 University of Keele

-Established in 1949, the University of Keele, more popularly known as the Keele University is a public research university.
-The University of Keele offers various undergraduate and postgraduate courses through its Faculty of Humanities and Social Sciences, Faculty of Natural Sciences, and Faculty of Medicine and Health Sciences.
+Established in 1949, the University of Keele offers various undergraduate and postgraduate courses through its Faculty of Humanities and Social Sciences, Faculty of Natural Sciences, and Faculty of Medicine and Health Sciences.
 The university was ranked at the top for Student Satisfaction in 2014, 2015 and 2016 by the National Student Survey (NSS) amongst board-based educational establishments.
 Keele University has multiple collaborative establishments with educational institutions in the UK and abroad.
 Interesting Fact- Keele University has an award-winning student radio station- KUBE (Keele University Broadcasting Enterprises) Radio.

 What is Clearing?